 Jenny Chambers – SENDCO

-Nurture Team (Supporting Social Emotional and Mental Health Needs of the school)
+Nurture Team (Supporting Social Emotional and Mental Health Needs of the school community)

 A child or young person has Special Educational Needs if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.